FRANK CORNELIUS HARMON, FAIA (1941-)

 1999 - The Frank D. Thompson House, 811 Bryan Street, Raleigh NC.
 Built on the site of a previous house, bottom photo above.
 Harmon and Thompson had a disagreement midway through and the design was completed by architect Roger Cannon.
 Featured in Walter Magazine in 2015.
 With Jessica Johnson Moore, Thompson renovated the 1951 house (at 817 Bryan) next to this house.
 Sold in 2017 to Violetta and Helmut Zodl.
 Sold in 2020 to Jennifer and Eric Gregg.

-2000 - The Rich and Amy Podurgal Renovation/Addition, 2700 Webb Street, Raleigh NC.
-4573 square feet.
+2000 - The Rich and Amy Podurgal Renovation and Addition, 2700 Webb Street, Raleigh NC.
+4573sf.
 Original house, bottom photo.
-As of 2016 still owned by the Podurgals.
+Sold in 2023 to Matthew and Stephanie Patrick.

 2001 - The Hoivik Addition, Raleigh NC.
 Project architect, Charles Holden.
 Unbuilt.